Aiquile, H5

 The main mass was taken to a local museum where it was placed on display along with a few other stones.

-This 442 gram oriented nose-cone is one of the larger stones I’ve seen from the fall.
+This 442 gram oriented nose-cone came from Alfredo Petrov.
+It is one of the larger stones I’ve seen from the fall.
 It is also hands down the prettiest.
-Thick flow lines, froth, an iridescent trailing face, and a unique side of yellow, bubbly, tertiary crust on a trailing side make this one of the more interesting ordinary chondrite individuals I’ve seen.
+Thick flow lines, froth, an iridescent trailing face, and a unique side of yellow, bubbly, tertiary crust covering a late atmospheric break make this one of the more interesting ordinary chondrite individuals I’ve seen.
+You can really see how the molten material was getting stripped off of the front of the stone, and just starting to coat the rear.